Featured Comment:

 - Once all the liquid is absorbed, add 600 g cooked Japanese short-grain rice to the bowl and mix until all of the ingredients are spread evenly through the rice.

-- Divide the rice into 6 portions (depending on how big you want the onigiri to be) and shape using your preferred method.
+- Divide the rice into equal portions (depending on how big you want the onigiri to be, 600g of rice makes 4 large or 6 small rice balls) and shape using your preferred method.
 Wet your palms if you choose to shape by hand, this will stop the rice from sticking.

 - Wrap with nori and enjoy!